top of page

 In addition to the group residencies, we also host Duo Residencies where two artists are in residence while the BNB is in operation.

-Group residencies and Duo Residencies are structured differently around meals.
+Group residencies and Duo Residencies have different approaches as it comes to food.
 Please read below how each residency approaches meals.

 A: Once we solidify the details of the residencies & who’s involved, we’ll survey everyone about food specifics.
 We try our utmost to accommodate all dietary requirements in planning menus.
 The breakdown of how meals work is generally: